zuozhenggh/learning-library/oci-library/oci-hol/oci-analytics/oac-oci-language/1-labs-setup-environment/setup-environment.md

 7. Enter the following:
     * **Name**: A unique name for the group.
 The name must be unique across all groups in your tenancy.
 You cannot change this later.
 The name must be 1-100 characters long and can include the following characters: lowercase letters a-z, uppercase letters A-Z, 0-9, and the period (.), dash (-), and underscore (_).
 Spaces are not allowed.
 Avoid entering confidential information.
     * **Description**: A friendly description.
 You can change this later if you want to.
-    * **Tags**: If you have permissions to create a resource, then you also have permissions to apply free-form tags to that resource.
-To apply a defined tag, you must have permissions to use the tag namespace.
+    * **Tags**: If you have permission to create a resource, then you also have permission to apply free-form tags to that resource.
+To apply a defined tag, you must have permission to use the tag namespace.
 For more information about tagging, see Resource Tags.
 If you are not sure whether to apply tags, skip this option (you can apply tags later) or ask your administrator.

     ![Create Group](./images/creategrouptwo.png " ")

 8. Click **Create Group**.

-  In the next steps you will create policies for the group.
+  In the next steps, you will create policies for the group.

   For Groups : See [Documentation](https://docs.oracle.com/en-us/iaas/Content/Identity/Tasks/managinggroups.htm) for more details.

 ## **Task 2**: Setup Policies

-  Talk to your Administrator and make sure you can: Create VCN Networks, Function, API Gateways, use AI Services (Language) and Data Integration.
+  Talk to your Administrator and make sure you can: Create VCN Networks, Functions, API Gateways, use AI Services (Language) and Data Integration.

 1. Open the Oracle Cloud Infrastructure Console navigation menu and click **Identity & Security**.
 Under **Identity**, click **Policies**